go-kivik/kivik/doc/COMPATIBILITY.md

 - ✅ Yes : This feature is fully supported
 - ☑️ Partial : This feature is partially supported
+- ⍻ Emulated : The feature does not exist in the native driver, but is emulated.
 - ？ Untested : This feature has been implemented, but is not yet fully tested.
 - ⁿ/ₐ Not Applicable : This feature is supported, and doesn't make sense to emulate.
 - ❌ No : This feature is supported by the backend, but there are no plans to add support to Kivik